Residue currents and cycles of complexes of vector bundles: Introduction

 \end{thm}

-In \cite{LW} we gave a proof of Theorem~\ref{thm:higherrank} when $\mathcal{F}$ is the structure sheaf $\Ok_Z$ of an analytic subspace $Z\subset X$ by comparing $(E,\varphi)$ to a certain universal free resolution due to Scheja and Storch \cite{SS} and Eisenbud, Riemenschneider, and Schreyer, \cite{ERS}.
+In \cite{LW} we gave a proof of Theorem~\ref{thm:higherrank} when $\mathcal{F}$ is the structure sheaf $\Ok_Z$ of an analytic subspace $Z\subset X$ by comparing $(E,\varphi)$ to a certain universal free resolution due to Scheja and Storch, \cite{SS}, and Eisenbud, Riemenschneider, and Schreyer, \cite{ERS}.
 That proof should be possible to modify to the setting of a general $\mathcal F$.
 However, we give a simpler proof using induction over a filtration of $\mathcal F$, see Section \ref{piga}.
+Note that in \cite{LW}, the assumption that the connections on $E_0,\dots,E_N$ should be $(1,0)$ is missing, see the comment before Lemma~\ref{lmaindep} below.

-If $(E,\varphi)$ is the Koszul complex of a tuple of holomorphic functions $f_1,\ldots, f_m$, then the coefficients of $R$ are the so-called \emph{Bochner-Martinelli residue currents} introduced by Passare, Tsikh, and Yger \cite{PTY}, and further developed by Andersson \cite{AndIdeals}, see Section \ref{ssect:koszul}.
+If $(E,\varphi)$ is the Koszul complex of a tuple of holomorphic functions $f_1,\ldots, f_m$, then the coefficients of $R$ are the so-called \emph{Bochner-Martinelli residue currents} introduced by Passare, Tsikh, and Yger \cite{PTY}, and further developed by Andersson, \cite{AndIdeals}, see Section ~\ref{ssect:koszul}.
 In particular, if $m=p:=\codim Z(f)$, where $Z(f)=\{f_1=\cdots = f_m=0\}$, (the coefficient of) the only nonvanishing component $R^0_p$ coincides with the classical \emph{Coleff-Herrera product} $\dbar (1/f_p)\wedge \cdots \wedge \dbar (1/f_1)$, introduced by Coleff and Herrera in \cite{CH}, see \cite{PTY}*{Theorem~4.1} and \cite{AndCH}*{Corollary~3.2}.
 In this case \eqref{eq:main} reads

 This generalization of the Poincar\'e-Lelong formula \eqref{poin} was proved by Coleff and Herrera \cite[Section~3.6]{CH}.
 If $m>p$, then $[E]=0$ and we can give an alternative proof of Theorem ~\ref{thm:main} by explicitly computing the left-hand side of \eqref{eq:main}, see Section \ref{koszulsection}.
 Since both sides in \eqref{eq:main} are alternating sums, it would be a natural guess that the terms at respective levels in the sums coincide.
 However, this in not true in general and the Koszul complex provides a counterexample, see Example \ref{strumpa}.